Panchananturuk1/Fashion-Store/backend/SUPABASE_USAGE.md

 1. Make sure the frontend is configured to connect to the correct backend URL in `frontend/src/environments/environment.ts`
 2. Ensure the backend is using the Supabase configuration by starting it with `start-supabase.js`
 3. Check the browser console and backend server logs for any error messages
+4. Verify that you're logged in as a user with admin privileges